 Casting and Retrieving with a Fixed Spool Reel

 Casting with a fixed spool reel is less complicated than casting with a multiplier.
 The reason for this is that a multiplier’s revolving spool can overrun, causing the dreaded ‘bird’s nest’ of looped line as the spool keeps on spinning after the cast.
 As the fixed spool only takes line as it is drawn from the spool this cannot happen with this type of reel.
 To cast using a fixed spool reel the angler will hold back the line against the reel seat with his or her finger.
-When using large fixed spool reels a finger stall – such as one of these from Sea Angling Shop – will be used as a mistimed cast can see the line cut into the angler’s finger.
-Alternatively, a thumb button such as the Breakaway Cannon can be fitted so that the angler does not need to hold back the line with their finger and there is no risk of injury.
+When using large fixed spool reels a finger protector – such as one of these from Sea Angling Shop – will be used as a mistimed cast can see the line cut into the angler’s finger.
+Alternatively, a thumb button such as the Breakaway Cannon (aff. link) can be fitted so that the angler does not need to hold back the line with their finger and there is no risk of injury.
 When fishing with smaller spinning rods and light lines there is rarely any need to use a finger stall as the line is not strong enough to injure an angler’s finger when casting.

 Video showing a fixed spool reel in action.